Does UV radiation cause cancer?

 Artificial sources of UV rays

-Studies have found that people who use tanning beds (or booths) have a higher risk of skin cancer, including melanoma, and squamous and basal cell skin cancers.
-The risk of melanoma is higher if the person started indoor tanning before age 30 or 35 and the risk of basal and squamous cell skin cancer is higher if indoor tanning started before age 20 or 25.
+Indoor tanning: Studies have found that people who use tanning beds (or booths) have a higher risk of skin cancer, including melanoma and squamous and basal cell skin cancers.
+The risk of melanoma is higher if the person started indoor tanning before age 30 or 35, and the risk of basal and squamous cell skin cancer is higher if indoor tanning started before age 20 or 25.

-Studies have found that welders and sheet metal workers have a higher risk of melanoma of the eye.
+Welding and metal work: Some studies have suggested that welders and sheet metal workers might have a higher risk of melanoma of the eye.

 Treatment of skin conditions with UVB alone (not combined with PUVA) has not been linked to an increased risk of cancer.